tearitco/SRW-Engine-MV-Public/docs/manual.md

 		<br>
 		* level
 		<br>
-		* mode: "stand" for stationary enemies, otherwise ""
+		* mode: "stand" for stationary enemies that start moving once provoked, "fixed" for enemies that will never move but will still attack units in range, "disabled" for units that will never act or counterattack, otherwise ""
 		<br>
 		* targetId: the actor id of the actor this enemy should prioritize
 		<br>